nargalzius/HTMLvideo/README.md

 Note: you have to use the `dom_bigplay` within the overriden method because the player subroutines manipulates that element (to toggle visibility, etc.)

-## Convenience Methods
-#### Some methods that are available but not necessarily advertized.

-`reflow`:
-Can be called if you dynamically change the size of the video container and need the control elements to re-position relative to the new container dimensions.

-`unload`:
-Unloads the video.
-Instance itself is still active.

-`destroy`:
-Destroys the video instance completely.
-You'll have to re-initialize it if you want to use it again.

-## Convenience variables
-#### Some variables you can check for current video status.

-`playhead`
-Position of the playhead

-`duration`
-Total duration of the video

-`isplaying`
-Check if video is currently playing

-`proxy`
-If for some reason, you want to access the `<video>` element itself, you can do it through this :)